 All four of us were now busy growing (in ways beyond the boundaries of school).
 My novel was rewritten, and we had started this blog and business.
 My days were full, sometimes much too full, but I was happy to be doing something new after so many years of working algebra problems and science experiments.
 And the next two years passed in a hazy (and very busy) kind of blur.

 But even with the structured homeschooling years behind us (or so I thought), it’s still a definitive part of who we are.
 It shaped all of us in more ways than I can count.
-There are some homechooled kids that I know who chose to keep the history of their education a secret, knowing that sometimes the judgments aren’t far behind.
+There are some homechooled kids that I know who choose to keep the history of their education a secret, knowing that sometimes the judgments aren’t far behind.
 Others use it confidently, proving to their doubting college professors that they’re more than capable of doing the work (and often far surpassing expectations).
 Others like to wear it as a badge of their uniqueness.
 And still others, like us, don’t hesitate to share the history.
 Others, like us, want to show all of those naysayers that it can be done (and done well)–with well-adjusted, intelligent, articulate, and socially balanced humans as the end result.

 Precisely because it plays such a part in who we are, I’ve known for a while now that our homeschooling experiences were something that I wanted to talk about here on the blog.
 And recently, after some interesting conversations with a friend, I made the decision to write a series of posts on the subject.
 We can chalk it up to just another one of those things that I can (and want to) offer a perspective on; largely because it’s still so misunderstood, but also simply because I love it.
 And while homeschooling techniques are wildly different from one family to the next (another of its greatest selling points), I still have experiences to share.

-At the same time, I’m also committed to my Vegan Q&A series, and I haven’t even had a chance to dig into my spiritual series, but still–I’m doing this, too.
+At the same time, I’m also committed to my Vegan Q&A series, and I haven’t even had a chance to dig into my spiritual series, but still–I’m doing this too.
 And ten years from now, maybe all of these series will be complete (of course, I’ll probably have started ten more by then).
 Slow and steady wins the race, right?

 Just a Mom